1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ### Pulleys

 Underneath the bearing blocks at the top, each lead screw has a pulley mounted to it where the timing belt runs across.
+The dimensions of the pulleys are 16mm OD / 5mm ID with 20 teeth.

 ![Pulley top](../assets/images/axes_K2Pro_Z-screw-top-pulley_web.jpg)